microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 FeatureID `0x0000` must be used for stable opcodes released in the retail compiler.
 Any other value would break back compatibility.
-FeatureID `0x8000` is used for experimental opcodes released for preview.
+FeatureID `0x8000` is used for all new opcodes not yet finalized for a shader model release.
+These opcodes should be added (assigned) and merged into main as early as possible, even before they are used or tested.
+This reserves the opcode so subsequent code and tests may avoid opcode collisions with other features.

+During development, if an opcode needs to be changed in any breaking way from a version supported by an experimental driver, the opcode should be left behind and renamed as necessary to avoid a collision with the new version.
+Then a new opcode should be used to allow an easier transition for experimental development, allowing an experimental driver to support both versions for a period of time.

-When an opcode introduced as experimental is stablized it must be transitioned from FeatureID `0x0000` to `0x8000` which will completely renumber the opcode.
+When an opcode with FeatureID `0x8000` is finalized for the next DXIL release, it should be copied to FeatureID `0x0000` and assigned the next available opcode number.
+After the opcode is copied to a final DXIL opcode, the original opcode with FeatureID `0x8000` may be kept and renamed for transition compatibility for drivers, or it may be replaced with a reserved op to avoid reusing the opcode for at least one DXIL release.
 The opcodes spaces under each FeatureID are independent and no correlation in the underlying value may be assumed.